-- 1.5 The Treasury Management Strategy Statement incorporates the Annual Investment Strategy and it covers the financing and investment strategy for the forthcoming financial year. - 1.6 The purpose of this paper is, therefore, to review: - The Capital Strategy and Capital Programme, outlined in APPENDICES A & B. - Minimum Revenue Provision Statement for 2020/21 (APPENDIX C). - Treasury Management Strategy Statement for 2020/21 (APPENDIX D). - Treasury Investments and their Limits (APPENDIX D). - The Investment Strategy Report for 2020/21 (APPENDIX E) as required under Statutory Guidance in January 2018. - The Capital and Treasury Prudential Indicators 2019-24 in the financial implications section. - 1.7 All treasury activity will comply with relevant statute, guidance and accounting standards.
+- 1.8 The Treasury Management Strategy Statement incorporates the Annual Investment Strategy and it covers the financing and investment strategy for the forthcoming financial year. - 1.9 The purpose of this paper is, therefore, to review: - The Capital Strategy and Capital Programme, outlined in APPENDICES B & C. - Minimum Revenue Provision Statement for 2020/21 (APPENDIX D). - Treasury Management Strategy Statement for 2020/21 (APPENDIX E). - Treasury Investments and their Limits (APPENDIX E). - The Investment Strategy Report for 2020/21 (APPENDIX F) as required under Statutory Guidance. - The Capital and Treasury Prudential Indicators 2019-24 in the financial implications section. - 1.10 All treasury activity will comply with relevant statute, guidance and accounting standards.